Queries¶

 EXISTS and eager loading

-If you also want to display fields from that relation in FIELDS,
+If you also want to display fields from that relation in FIELDS, declare it explicitly in WITH.

-WITH Clause¶
+WITH clause¶

 WITH applications, databases, certificates